The No Contact Rule is something that we are all familiar with post-breakup.

 What is the No Contact Rule?

-The no contact rule is something that we’re all familiar with post-breakup.
-I hate referring to it as a “rule,” because it just adds to this stigma of feeling more like a formulaic prison sentence that has to be applied for some desired “result,” rather than what it truly is:
+I hate referring to it as a “rule,” because it just adds to this stigma of feeling more like a formulaic prison sentence that has to be applied for some desired result, rather than what it truly is:

-Something that anyone with a shred of dignity, emotional backbone, confidence, self-awareness, and self-love would naturally do.
+Something that anyone with a shred of dignity, unf*ckwithability, confidence, self-awareness, and self-love would naturally do.

-The no contact rule is about making the decision to fold in light of having your own back; in spite of your libido, head and heart being in a state of trigger.
-Your triggers will fear-monger you into believing that the person you’re in no contact with is the sole supplier of your emotional oxygen.
+The No Contact Rule is about making the decision to fold in light of having your own back; in spite of your libido, head, and heart being in a state of trigger.
+Your triggers will fear-monger you into believing that the person you are in no contact with is the sole supplier of your emotional oxygen.

 Why is the No Contact Rule so effective?

-Cutting contact allows you to create your own closure on your own terms so that you can heal, deal, regain power and control over your emotions.
+Cutting contact allows you to create your own closure so that you can heal, deal, and regain control over your emotions.
 It allows you to process your feelings and ultimately decide how you want to proceed.

 This isn’t about some “30/60/90-day plan,” or a certain formula.
 And it should never be about eliciting a reaction or being immature, hurtful, spiteful or mean.

-The no contact rule is about choosing to fold in light of how someone has unfolded.
-It’s waving the ultimate white flag to all of their red ones.
+The No Contact Rule is about choosing to fold after witnessing how someone has unfolded.
+It’s waving your white flag to all of their red ones.

-It’s the best “one-that-got-away,” white horse Jedi move you can ever make.
-You are gracefully accepting through your actions that this person cannot give you what you want and deserve – whether that be honesty, respect, consistency, commitment, etc.
+And like I’ve said, going no contact is the best One That Got Away, white horse Jedi move you can ever make.
+You are gracefully accepting through your actions that this person cannot give you what you want and deserve – whether that be honesty, respect, consistency, maturity, answers, commitment, etc.

 Nowadays, if I make the decision to cut contact with someone, I never feel bad about it because they handed me the scissors.
 I no longer base my worth on someone handing me scissors.
 That’s on them.
 What am I supposed to do with scissors?
 Put them in my pocket and risk further injury?
 Scissors are meant to cut – not to put in your pocket so you have a license to feel sorry for yourself or throwback in an attempt to cause pain.
 View people’s heartbreaking & disrespectful behavior as the gift that it is and always will be: Scissors to cut yourself OUT of their bullsh*t.

-- You want your ex to know how much he’s hurt you.
+- You want your ex to know how much he/she has hurt you.

-- You want him to feel enough genuine remorse that he owns up to what he really did and apologizes.
+- You want them to feel enough genuine remorse that they own up to what they really did and apologize.

-- You want him to realize what he’s lost.
+- You want them to realize what they’ve lost.

-- You want him to take accountability so that you can be friends again and possibly, eventually go back to the way it was.
+- You want them to take accountability so that you can be friends again and possibly, eventually go back to the way it was.

-- You want to know that he hasn’t forgotten about you.
+- You want to know that they haven’t forgotten about you.

-- You need affirmation that you aren’t as discardable as his actions/inactions and deceit have made you feel.
+- You need affirmation that you aren’t as discardable as their actions/inactions and deceit have made you feel.

-- You want to know what to do because you’re in no contact and omg… HE JUST TEXED YOU.
+- You want to know what to do because you’re in no contact and… your ex JUST TEXED YOU.

 It’s time to simplify.

-Here’s what you need to know about going no contact with ex.
+What you need to know about going no contact with an ex…

 There’s really no set amount of time.
 I’m still in no contact with people from years and years ago.
-I don’t make a concerted effort to not call them and I’m not ever thinking about it, I’m just living my life.
+I don’t make a concerted effort to not call them and I’m never thinking about it.
+I’m just living my life.

-If you’re fresh off a breakup and you want to know how long to implement the no contact rule, understand that contact should only be re-established when you’ve healed and there is a genuine desire for reconciliation on the other person’s end (as opposed to panicking because they’ve lost their air supply of narcissistic attention).
+If you’re fresh off a breakup and you want to know how long to implement the No Contact Rule, understand that contact should only be re-established when you’ve healed and there is a genuine desire for reconciliation on the other person’s end (as opposed to panicking because they’ve lost their narcissistic air supply).

-You should never telephonically, technologically or physically chase after anyone who in any way, participated in your dishonoring.
+You should never telephonically, technologically or physically chase after anyone who participated in your dishonoring.

 If you feel like communicating with your ex in any way would cost you or be a betrayal to your instinct… stay in no contact.
 The sky won’t fall.
-It’s whenever YOU feel good about it.
-More on this below.
+It boils down to whenever YOU feel good about it.

 But what if my ex texts me?
-How do I respond if I’m implementing the no contact rule and they ask me a direct question?
-(READ THIS ONE no matter what):
+How do I respond if I’m implementing the No Contact Rule and they ask me a direct question?

-After a breakup, you are at your most vulnerable emotionally.
+After a breakup, you are at your most vulnerable.
 It can be really hard to discern if the contact from your ex is them throwing you crumbs or taking a step toward wanting to reconcile in any way, with consideration of your feelings and awareness of what they did.

 Basically, any kind of contact from your ex that does not clearly communicate the intent to listen to you, to make things right (without knowing if you’ll even be open to it), to apologize and to reconcile is crumb throwing.

 Examples of crumb throwing texts: “I’m sorry,” “I miss you,” “Hope that you’re doing well,” “Hi.
-Please let me know if you’re okay,” etc. YAWN.
-I also have a huge problem with exclamation marks.
-Whenever you get a “hey!” or a “hi!!” it just reeks of disingenuous, “I’m-going-to-pretend-like-I’m-doing-well-and-keeping-the-convo-light-despite-the-fact-that-I-hurt-you-and-was-a-complete-f*cktard.”
+Please let me know if you’re okay,” etc. I also have a huge problem with exclamation marks.
+Whenever you get a “hey!” or a “hi!!” it just reeks of disingenuous, “I’m-going-to-pretend-like-I’m-doing-well-and-keeping-the-convo-light-despite-the-fact-that-I-hurt-you-and-was-a-complete-piece-of-sh*t.”

-Remember this: The no contact rule is a time for you to heal and for your ex to experience the reality of your absence and the consequences of their actions and decisions.
+Remember this: The No Contact Rule is a time for you to heal.
+It’s a time for your ex to experience the reality of your absence and the consequences of their actions, inactions, and decisions.

 Hearing from you allows them to feel: 1) an ego boost 2) like you’re still an option 3) less guilty for what they did/didn’t do.